danrlu/Fuller_Lab_paper/2.Differential_expression_analysis/README.md

 ========================
 ### Quanlity control (QC)

-The things to look for including: is rRNA depletion efficient? are replicates good? is there batch effect if all experiment were done in batches?
+The things to look for include: is rRNA depletion efficient? are replicates good? is there batch effect if all experiment were done in batches?

 ========================
 ### To see changes of the same gene/genomic region across different conditions